 The Woodsley and Holt Park Local Care Partnership covers the geographical area that includes Hyde Park, Woodhouse, Little London, Headingly, West Park, Ireland Wood and Holt Park.
 It also takes in parts of Bramley and Kirkstall.

-Our partnership meetings are usually held on a Wednesday lunchtime and partners include local GPs, community health services, mental health, Adult Social Care, Active Leeds, local Councillors, pharmacy, Third Sector organisations and community groups.
+Our partnership meetings are usually held on a Wednesday lunchtime.
+Partners include local GPs, community health services, mental health, Adult Social Care, Active Leeds, local Councillors, pharmacy, Third Sector organisations and community groups.

 As a partnership, we want to be responsive to what is going on in local people’s lives and how this impacts on their health.
-We explore a range of topics in our meetings but we also have a focus on two key areas right now – these are falls and mental wellbeing.
+We explore a range of topics in our meetings, but we also focus on two key areas right now: falls and mental well-being.

-We know that the risk of falling increases as we age but we also know there are plenty of things that we can do to reduce the number of falls that people may have.
-We are bringing together a range of partners to try and reduce the number of falls in our area.
-We want to encourage people to be much more open about balance issues and reporting falls.
-We will work proactively with people that are at risk of fall to check that they are OK and see whether there are things that can help to keep them fit and well.
-We know that COVID-19 has meant that more people are spending longer at home and may not feel as confident about their strength and balance when out and about.
+We know that the risk of falling increases as we age, but we also know there are plenty of things that we can do to reduce the number of falls that people may have.
+We are bringing together a range of partners to reduce the number of falls in our area.
+We want to encourage people to be much more open about balance issues, and reporting falls.
+We will work proactively with people at risk of fall to check that they are OK and see whether there are things that can help keep them fit and well.
+We know that COVID-19 has meant that more people are spending longer at home and may not feel confident about their strength and balance when out and about.
 We can offer advice and support to help people improve their confidence and take part in COVID secure activities.